This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• If the rice is still firm and there’s liquid left, bake it for an additional 5-10 minutes.
+• If the rice is still firm and there’s liquid left, bake for 5-10 more minutes.

-• After baking, let the rice rest for 5-10 minutes before fluffing it with a fork.
+• Let the rice rest for 5-10 minutes after baking, then fluff with a fork.

 Frequently Asked Questions

-If you’ve tried this baked rice or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this single serve baked rice recipe or any One Dish Kitchen recipe, please let me know how you liked it!
+Rate the recipe and share your thoughts in the comments below.

 If you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!